decentraland/adr/content/ADR-254-gltf-nodes.md

     |- Child C
 ```

-The creator of a scene needs to be able to instance an entity for the root GLTF, and an entity to represent Child C. The creator doesn't need to define anything for Child A and Child B.
+The creator of a scene needs to be able to instance an entity for the root GLTF, and an entity to represent Child C as a direct child of the root GLTF.
+The creator doesn't need to define anything for Child A and Child B.

-The position and other Transform properties of this entity will be in relation to the parent node, in this case Child B. In this scenario the scene has no reference for this parent, but for many use cases that won't be needed.
-If the creator needs to be able to trace the full hierarchy, then it would be necessary to instance an entity for each.
+The position and other Transform properties of the entity representing Child C will be in relation to the parent node, in this case Child B. In this scenario the scene has no reference for this parent, but for most use cases that won't be needed.
+If the creator needs to be able to trace the full hierarchy, then it would be necessary to also instance an entity for `Child A` and `Child B` and set parenting accordingly.

-Note: Changes in the `parent` property of an entity with GltfNode will have no effect.
-It shouldn't be possible to mess with the hierarchy of the nodes inside a GLTF, as that opens the door to too many complex corner cases.

 ## Changes to other components